-- After Brexit, the expiry date on your passport must be at least six months after the date you arrive in the country you are visiting.
+- After 31 January 2020, the expiry date on your passport must be at least six months after the date you arrive in the country you are visiting.
 This applies to adult and child passports.
 If you renewed your passport before it expired, extra months might have been added to your new passport's expiry date.
 Any extra months on your passport over 10 years might not count towards the six months that must be remaining for travel to most countries in Europe.

 - The new rules will apply for travel to and between countries in the Schengen area.
 You can find a list of the 26 Schengen countries here.